lahari-Durga/hotel-room-reservation/README.md

 # Hotel Room Reservation System

 A lightweight, rule-based hotel room reservation system built as part of an SDE assessment.
-The application allocates rooms by minimizing total travel time while following all given constraints.
+The application allocates rooms by minimizing total travel time while strictly following the given constraints.

 ---